-f) TCF Investments Holding, LP (TCFIH) is a private investment partnership offering an endowment-style investment program.
+- c) The Liquid Market Fund seeks to achieve its objective by diversifying across multiple asset classes, and may invest in common and preferred stocks, exchange-traded funds, mutual funds, master limited partnerships, real estate investment trusts, high yield bonds, government securities and money market instruments, and derivative and other synthetic instruments.
+The shares may be redeemed on a monthly basis and the redemption request must be made prior to the 25th day of the month. - d) TCF Investments Holding, LP (TCFIH) is a private investment partnership offering an endowment-style investment program.
 TCFIH invests with a long-term horizon, seeking varied and non-traditional investment opportunities in an effort to provide a diversified, single-portfolio investment strategy for the investor.
-This strategy includes the Christensen Fund's own legacy portfolio investments (Legacy Investments) which are pooled accounts managed by unaffiliated third parties, generally private equities.
+This strategy includes the Christensen Fund's own legacy portfolio investments (Vintage Investments) which are pooled accounts managed by unaffiliated third parties, generally private equities.
 TCFIH invests most of its assets, via a master feeder relationship (a fund which then invests into a master fund), in Global Endowment Fund II, LP.
 The Global Endowment Fund II employs strategies including: public equities, venture capital, private equity, real estate, natural resources and hedged strategies.

-As of December 31, 2015, TCFIH invested solely in marketable securities separately managed by Golden Capital Management, LLC.
+TCFIH invested solely in marketable securities separately managed by Golden Capital Management, LLC.
 Golden Capital Management, LLC continues to act as the advisor to Global Endowment Management of that account, pricing that portfolio monthly and providing a statement with a total portfolio net asset value for those marketable securities.
-As of December 31, 2015, TCFIH was redeemable daily without any restrictions.
-As of December 31, 2016, TCFIH continued to hold the investment in the Golden Capital managed portfolio in addition to contributing to the larger structure described above.
+As of December 31, 2016, TCFIH was redeemable daily without any restrictions.
+As of December 31, 2017, TCFIH continued to hold the investment in the Golden Capital managed portfolio in addition to contributing to the larger structure described above.

 Each of the TCFIH investments, accounts and portfolios has its own liquidity profile, ranging from daily to longer than three years.
 Withdrawals of excess cash within TCFIH are permitted at any time.
-TCFIH can redeem any of the Legacy Investments by authorizing GEM to sell that investment at any time.
+TCFIH can redeem any of the Vintage Investments by authorizing GEM to sell that investment at any time.
 The Global Endowment Fund II component allows annual redemptions with a 120-day redemption notice period, and these redemptions flow directly to The Christensen Fund.
 TCFIH redemption proceeds for accepted redemption requests will be made within 60 days after the redemption date.
 The total redemption available annually is limited to 7% of the NAV as of December 31 of the request year.
 At least 90% of any amount withdrawn will be paid within 60 days.
 The remaining will be paid no later than 60 days after the completion of the annual audit.
-Unfunded long-term commitments were \$1,771,232 as of 2016 and will be funded by the available cash balance held in TCFIH.
+Unfunded long-term commitments were \$1,488,770 as of 2017 and will be funded by the available cash balance held in TCFIH.

-g) The Global Endowment Targeted Strategy Fund is a private investment partnership offering a short-term cash investment program.
+e) The Global Endowment Targeted Strategy Fund is a private investment partnership offering a short-term cash investment program.
 The investment fund invests most of its assets in GEF-FED, LP.
-GEF-FED, LP invests predominately in high grade short-term interest bearing securities issued by corporate, federal, state and local government agencies.
+GEF-FED, LP invests predominately in high grade short-term, interest bearing securities issued by corporate, federal, state and local government agencies.
 Christensen is subject to monthly redemption with a 10-day redemption notice period.